opf/openproject/docs/user-guide/projects/project-lists/README.md

 ![Name and save a new project list in OpenProject](name-new-project-list.png)

-If it is a newly created list then it will appear under **My private project lists**, same as if you adjust the filters and save the list.
+If it is a newly created list then it will appear under **My project lists**, same as if you adjust the filters and save the list.

 ### Project lists filters